Genetics of Skin Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Squamous Cell Carcinoma

 Family history of squamous cell carcinoma or associated premalignant lesions

-Major Genes and Syndromes Associated with a Predisposition for Squamous Cell Carcinoma
+Syndromes and Genes Associated with a Predisposition for Squamous Cell Carcinoma

 Major genes have been defined elsewhere in this summary as genes that are necessary and sufficient for disease, with important mutations of the gene as causal.
 The disorders resulting from single-gene mutations within families lead to a very high risk of disease and are relatively rare.
 The influence of the environment on the development of disease in individuals with these single-gene disorders is often very difficult to determine because of the rarity of the genetic mutation.